typelevel/cats-effect/site/src/main/tut/typeclasses/async.md

 (Either[Throwable, A] => Unit) => Unit
 ```

-N.B. such asynchronous processes are not cancelable.
+Important: such asynchronous processes are not cancelable.
 See the `Concurrent` alternative for that.

 ### On Asynchrony